 Signs and Symptoms of Bipolar Disorder

-- Dramatic increases in activity, energy, and agitation levels
+- Dramatic increases or decreases in energy, agitation levels, and activity levels

 - Acting out of character

 - Abnormal feelings of despair and guilt

 - Loss of appetite